primaza/primaza/docs/book/src/entities/servicecatalog.md

 The updated ServiceCatalog will be made available to all the Application Namespaces of matching ClusterEnvironments by Primaza.

 The ServiceCatalog for each ClusterEnvironment will get updated with a service change if either the service has no constraints or the service has a constraint that matches the environment tag of the cluster environment.
-Matching means the environment is either included explicitly or it is not excluded.
+Matching means the environment is either included explicitly or it's not excluded.
 For more details look at the [Constraints section](./registeredservice.md#constraints) in the RegisteredService page.